Where should I dispose of my used and unused sharps?

 The best disposal method is to use an FDA-cleared sharps disposal container with hazard labels on the outside.
 This container may be brought to your medical provider (if accepting used sharps) or here at the Health Department.

-Home containers brought to the Health Department may be processed with a fee of up to $12.00, depending upon container size.
+Home containers brought to the Health Department may be disposed of properly, please give a donation to cover cost of disposing.

 Always wash your hands after handling or touching medical sharps.